ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Note that an Output Pledge can contain, and usually will contain more than one workstep output used in a commercial value-creation event.

-**[CR21]<[O3]** The Output Pledge MUST be committed to the CCSM utilized by the BPI (Liveness).
+**[CR21]<[O3]** An Output Pledge MUST be committed to the CCSM utilized by the BPI (Liveness).

-**[CR22]<[O3]** The Output Pledge MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship-resistant proof verifiability).
+**[CR22]<[O3]** An Output Pledge MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship-resistant proof verifiability).

-**[CR23]<[O3]** The Output Pledge MUST be updatable.
+**[CR23]<[O3]** An Output Pledge MUST be updatable.

-**[CR24]<[O3]** The Output Pledge MUST only be updated by the owners of the workstep output used in a commercial value-creation event.
+**[CR24]<[O3]** An Output Pledge MUST only be updated by the owners of the workstep output used in a commercial value-creation event.

 Note that there are many ways this can be achieved.
-Note, also that the ownership of the output might change and be highly fractionalized if used in a token as collateral.
+Note also that the ownership of the output might change and be highly fractionalized if used in a token as collateral.
 Therefore, there might be the need for a custodianship that is authorized to update the Output Pledge, and only under specific circumstances, such as when the outstanding token number is zero.

 ## 6.2 BPI Workflow
 After specifying a workstep, this document will now turn to a workflow.